Kobe and Gianna Bryant to be honored at memorial service Feb. 24 at Staples Center, ESPN reports

 The date of the memorial bears a particular significance, reflecting the basketball numbers worn by the NBA icon and his 13-year-old daughter.
 Gianna Bryant's jersey was retired Thursday by her alma mater, Harbor Day School in Corona Del Mar.

-According to ESPN, the memorial was scheduled after coordination among the Los Angeles Police Department, city officials and the Clippers organization.
+According to ESPN, the morning memorial was scheduled after coordination among the Los Angeles Police Department, city officials and the Clippers organization.
+The Clippers are set to play the Grizzlies at the arena that evening.

 Kobe honored by mariachis with emotional rendition of 'Amor Eterno' outside Staples Center